kwquan/SAGIRAC/README.md

 ![alt text](https://github.com/kwquan/SAGIRAC/blob/main/linearity_check.png)

 This graph shows distance plotted against max dim[train images]. \
-Although relationship is not exactly linear, we shall stick to linear regression for now.
+Although relationship is not exactly linear, a linear equation provides a good estimate for target distance and hence we shall stick to linear regression for now.